fiveham/map-tools/fips/readme.md

 With `fips`, getting magic-free access to all the county fips codes for, say, Kansas, is just a matter of

     import fips
-    fips.states.ks.counties.code #evaluates to a generator expression
+    fips.states.ks.counties.countyfp #evaluates to a generator

 Most states' counties' fips codes start at 1 and increase by 2s, but there are a few with some even-coded counties.
 That's some devilish detail.
 Memorized lists of fips codes are the only way around that sort of weird exception.